jonebdev/jonebdotdev/content/sections/about/about.md

 Last but not least, it has some cool features you can opt-in to: Dark Mode, Splash Screen, Cookie Banner, and more to find out :) -->

 My name is Jonathan Botros and I have been a fulltime Full Stack Software Engineer for the past 4 years.
-I have experience with Node.js, React, React Native, PHP, Typescript and more.
+I have experience with Node.js, Kubernetes, React, React Native, PHP, Typescript and more.
 In my free time, I like to play video games, work on side projects and draw.